 Stories A Contemporary House Plan Realized

-The owner of this contemporary Lindal home built in Washington State is a tech executive in his 40s whose work travels pre-Covid took him to Japan and Europe for two weeks out of every month.
+The owner of this contemporary Lindal home built in Washington State is a tech executive in his 40s whose work travels take him to Japan and Europe for two weeks out of every month.
 A modern architecture aficionado, he commissioned architect Jim Cutler – a luminary in the world of Pacific Northwest-based architects – to design his previous home.
 Cutler’s resume includes the design of Bill Gates’ home in Medina, WA.
 Cutler also partnered with Lindal Cedar Homes to design Far Horizons, a modern wood home.

 Following a divorce, the homeowner decided to build a new house near his former residence so that his children could easily commute between the two.
 Passionate about modern architecture and contemporary house design, he subscribed to Dwell Magazine, and was impressed by the images of modern prefab Lindal homes he saw in Dwell.
 On the Lindal website, he browsed through the contemporary house plans and home styles, and discovered the blog of Michael Harris, owner of the bicoastal Warmmodern Living Lindal dealership.
 When he first contacted Michael, the client had already hired an architect from Los Angeles to design a two-story house for him.
 However, he asked Michael to come and look at the location he had purchased to see whether it could accommodate a Lindal home.